Usbac/borealis/docs/en/stdlib/io.md

 Sets the maximum size of the history.

-If the history is full, and you add a new element with the `historyAdd` function, the last function in the history will be shifted and then the new element will be pushed.
+If the history is full, and you add a new element with the this function, the last element in the history will be shifted and then the new element will be pushed.

 ```borealis
 Io.historySetSize(5);